adaptant-labs/k8s-dt-node-labeller/README.md

 Labelling is possible in a number of different ways:
 - Running Node-Local via the CLI App
 - Running Node-Local via Docker
+- Deploying as a Kubernetes DaemonSet directly
-- Deploying as a Kubernetes DaemonSet
+- Deploying as part of a combined Kubernetes NFD DaemonSet

 Regardless of the method of deployment, the labels will be generated and applied to the local node.